jasonballinger/raspi-templog/README.md

 This is a section for notices that I put out.
 I will link all of these notices to issues and remove them from this README when an issue is closed.
 ### Github Actions CI not working
 I am still working on setting up the CI for this repository and I have run into a few problems.
 I am coming from Travis CI and I am just working on getting some things set up.
 I should be able to get this out soon.
 The issue for this notice is #2 and can be found [here](https://github.com/jasonballinger/raspi-templog/issues/2).
+## Reeport a Bug
+To report a bug, click [here](https://github.com/jasonballinger/raspi-templog/issues), click "new issue" and choose "bug report".
+Please then fill out the template and describe the issues that you are having.
 ## Installation
 You can install this code two ways.
 You can either clone the repository or install via **npm**.
 The directions for this are below.
 ### Before you start